Combine GA4 and GSC Data in Looker Studio

 After you select configure join, you’ll see a few options for the join operator.
 These are pretty self-explanatory.
 To examine all our pages be it in GSC or from GA4, I’ll suggest that you use the “Full outer” Join.

 In the Join conditions, you need to tell Looker Studio how these two tables are connected.
 We know that in both of these tables (GA4 and GSC), we have a common field with a common field ID (Landing page path with field ID as ‘path’).
-We can let Looker Studio know that it can use those fields to join the two tables so all other data related to these tables are also joined.

 use full outer join and select a common field name and field id from both tables